Josephrp/superagi_pinokio/README.md

 ### Copy and Paste the Three Scripts of this repo in your Super Agi Folder

+click on install docker and run (ignore errors) ; click on install superagi and run (ignore errors)

 click on runsuperagi , then :

 ## Click Run to Run